SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `GET` request to `'http://localhost:3000/recipes'`.
+Now, you test with Insomnia or Postman - a `GET` request to `'http://localhost:3000/recipes'`.
 No need for a request body.

 ![Get Recipes Response](./images/get-recipes-response.png)